 Feelings of excess stress and anxiety are hellish.
 I know because I’ve been there.

-When you depress and and shut down due to feelings of excess stress and anxiety you generally attract sympathy via oxytocin.
-This is because your loved ones feel concern for you and are usually especially caring towards you.
+When you depress and shut down due to feelings of excess stress and anxiety you generally attract sympathy via oxytocin.
+This is because your loved ones feel concerned for you and are usually especially caring towards you.

 There is nothing wrong with that.
-Oxytocin (the love drug), is a valid support when you’re feeling down, but it wont help you address the root causes of your stress and anxiety, unless you use it to address your real issues.
+Oxytocin (the love drug), is valid support when you’re feeling down, but it won’t help you address the root causes of your stress and anxiety unless you use it to address your real issues.

 Your real issues are always centred around your behaviours and your behaviours not only include your thoughts, they are usually dictated by them.